What is the MIND diet?

 - Olive oil

-What foods to limit as part of the MIND diet?
+What foods to limit on the MIND diet?

-The MIND diet recommends limiting five groups of potentially harmful foods for the brain:
+The MIND diet recommends limiting five potentially brain-damaging food groups:

 - Red meats